 - Level 70, Seal of Justice, Retribution only.
 Melee attacks to more damage and reduce the opponent’s speed.

 - Devotion Aura is the only aura.
 It’s obtained at level 60. and grants the entire party, group, or raid immunity to Silence and Interrupt effects and reducing all magic damage taken by 20%.
 Lasts 6 sec.
 It’s on a 3 min cooldown.
-In 5.4 you will have a Glyph of Devotion Aura.
+You can also take a the Glyph of Devotion Aura.
 The Glyph of Devotion Aura causes Devotion Aura to no longer affect party or raid members, but the cooldown is reduced to 2 min, from 3 min.

 Blessings are another aspect of the paladin class, allowing you to give teammates and fellow raid members a large overtime increase to damage, mana regeneration, or with BoK (Blessing of Kings) an overall increase to all statistics.